discordsymphony/HTB-pterodactyl/pterodactyl.md

 <img src="Images/01-Landing-Page.png" width="600">

-The landing page also reveals the play.pterodactyl.htb subdomain.
+The landing page also reveals the play.pterodactyl.htb subdomain and a changelogs file.
 Before moving on, let's search for any more subdomains.

 #### Running FFUF: